Monotone Lagrangians in cotangent bundles of spheres: Monotone Lagrangians in

 Given an embedding $\eta: [0,\infty) \to \C$ such that \begin{itemize} \item $\eta(0) = 1$, \item $\eta\big((0,\infty)\big) \subset \C\setminus \{\pm 1\}$ and \item $\eta(t) = at+b$ for some $a\in \C^*$, $b\in \C$ and $t$ large enough, \end{itemize} let

 \end{definition}

 Several arguments in the previous section can be adapted to this setting.
-This time, if $C$ encloses $\{-1,1\}$, then it is diffeomorphic to a torus $T^3$ and we have
+This time, if $C$ encloses $\{-1,1\}$, then $T_C$ is diffeomorphic to a torus $T^3$ and we have

 We can pick a basis $\alpha_1$, $\alpha_2$, $\beta$ for this relative homology group, such that $\alpha_1$ is a fiber product of a Lefschetz thimble for $\pi^1$ by a point, and $\alpha_2$ is a fiber product of a point by a Lefschetz thimble for $\pi^2$.
 We choose $\beta$ so that its boundary projects to a degree 1 cover of $C$.
-Again, the fact that the $\alpha_i$ are Lagrangian implies that they have vanishing area and Maslov index.
+The fact that the $\alpha_i$ come from Lefschetz thimbles for the $\pi^i$ implies that they have vanishing area and Maslov index.
 We are left with determining the area and index of $\beta$.

 As before, there is a positive measure $\sigma'$ on $\C$, absolutely continuous with respect to the Lebesgue measure and smooth in $\C\setminus \{\pm 1\}$, such that the following result holds. \begin{lemma} $T_C$ and $N_\eta$ are Lagrangian submanifolds of $X$.
 The Lagrangian $T_C$ is diffeomorphic to $T^3$.
 Given $\beta$ as above, its $\omega$-area is $\int_{\Omega_C} \sigma'$, where $\Omega_C \subset \C$ is the region bounded by $C$, and its Maslov index is 2.
 Therefore, $T_C$ is monotone with monotonicity constant $\tau_C = \int_{\Omega_C} \sigma' /2$.
 The $N_\eta$ are Hamiltonian-isotopic to the conormal Lagrangian of the unknot in $S^3$.
 In particular, they are diffeomorphic to $S^1\times \R^2$ and are exact. \end{lemma} \begin{proof} The proof uses arguments similar to the ones in the previous section, so we omit them.
 See \cite{ChanPomerleanoUeda1} for the proofs of some of these statements. \end{proof}